zmruhi1/udacity-dsnd-object-detection/README.md

 To monitor the training, you can launch a tensorboard instance by running `python -m tensorboard.main --logdir experiments/reference/`.
 You will report your findings in the writeup.

-### Improve the performances

-Most likely, this initial experiment did not yield optimal results.
-However, you can make multiple changes to the config file to improve this model.
-One obvious change consists in improving the data augmentation strategy.
-The [`preprocessor.proto`](https://github.com/tensorflow/models/blob/master/research/object_detection/protos/preprocessor.proto) file contains the different data augmentation method available in the Tf Object Detection API.
-To help you visualize these augmentations, we are providing a notebook: `Explore augmentations.ipynb`.
-Using this notebook, try different data augmentation combinations and select the one you think is optimal for our dataset.
-Justify your choices in the writeup.

-Keep in mind that the following are also available:
-* experiment with the optimizer: type of optimizer, learning rate, scheduler etc
-* experiment with the architecture.
-The Tf Object Detection API [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) offers many architectures.
-Keep in mind that the `pipeline.config` file is unique for each architecture and you will have to edit it.

-**Important:** If you are working on the workspace, your storage is limited.
-You may to delete the checkpoints files after each experiment.
-You should however keep the `tf.events` files located in the `train` and `eval` folder of your experiments.
-You can also keep the `saved_model` folder to create your videos.

 ### Creating an animation
 #### Export the trained model